ConsnetDeveloperCenter/EinstenRiddles/README.md

 # Einsten Riddles
 ###Einstein Riddles

-Who created this riddle is really uknown though people generally attribute it to Einstein - that is no issue for us.
-Whether only 2% of the world's populace can solve this riddle is a question for another day.

-It is an interesting problem to solve by pen and paper but our interests go beyond that - thus the creation of this repository.
+Who created this riddle or exactly how many people can solve this riddle is a question for another day.
+It is just an interesting problem to solve by pen and paper but our interests go beyond that - thus the creation of this repository.

 The point of this exercise is to create a programmatic solution in  a language of your choice : Java, Python, C++ ...whatever the language you prefer or think would make solving this problem easier.